developer-delta/curriculum/lesson-6-js-conditionals.md

 console.log(megaCoffeeMachine(fancyBeans, "VEGAN"));
 ```

 Now we have multiple options for our users for cream as well.
-But we probably want our function to see the light of day!
-To get it out on the page where it can be seen, and used, and loved!

-Next week we'll dive into the DOM that will allow us to do that!
+But we probably want our function to be used on the web, so someone could place a coffee order on a website for example!
+The key piece there is the DOM.
+The DOM will allow us to take our _logic_ we've written here, and then take inputs and give outputs on a webpage.
+And we'll learn that next week!

+You're doing an awesome job, this is a lot of heavy stuff to take in, so give yourself a pat on the back for coming this far!